Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Cold Frames

-A clear-topped box that fits over the bed creates a miniature greenhouse.
+A clear-topped box over the bed creates a miniature greenhouse.
 Traditional cold frames use old windows; modern versions use polycarbonate panels.
 In the Pacific Northwest, cold frames allow winter salad production and early spring starts.

 Cloches and Row Covers

-Common Raised Bed Mistakes to Avoid
+Common Mistakes

 Building Too Wide